EU law targets Big Tech over hate speech, disinformation

 EU officials say they have learned from that experience and will make the Commission the enforcer for the Digital Services Act and Digital Markets Act.

 AP Business Writer Kelvin Chan reported from London.
-AP Technology Writer Barbara Ortutay and Frank Jordans in Berlin contributed to this story.
+AP Technology Writer Barbara Ortutay in Oakland, California, and Frank Jordans in Berlin contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.